Have you seen sensory-friendly movies advertised?

 Movie Theatres That Offer Sensory Friendly Movies

-Importantly, here are all the movie theatres found so far to offer sensory-friendly screenings.
-But they do not offer it for every movie they show.
-Moreover, a sensory-friendly movie at one cinema may not be the same at another one.
-Finally, remember that children’s movies are more likely to be sensory-friendly.
+Here is a list of movie theatres we have found that offer sensory-friendly screenings.
+They do not offer it for every movie they show.
+A sensory-friendly movie at one cinema, may not be the same at another.
+Remember, children’s movies are more likely to be sensory-friendly.

 What Else Are Sensory Friendly Movies Called?